busemorose/ANN-Reservoir_model-code/README.md

     -   KarstMod files for each studied system
     -   R script for performing the snow routine
 -   ANN model code
+	-	Code for each individual site (only slight differences between the files)
+	-	Dummy data files to illustrate the input data structure

 # Workflow